beyondgrep/ack3/DESIGN.md

 * ack must run purely as Perl 5.10.1 using only core modules and File::Next.

 No other modules may be used.
-That includes Moose.
+That includes Moose or any Moose variants.

 * We don't use the Perl smartmatch operator.